-On May 12, 2016, pursuant to the Share Purchase Agreement (SPA) entered into between FEU and the selling stockholders of RCI for the sale and purchase of 99.42% of RCI's issued and outstanding shares, the University acquired a total of 235,427 shares of stock of RCI.
+On May 12, 2016, pursuant to the Share Purchase Agreement (SPA) entered into between FEU and the selling stockholders of RCI for the sale and purchase of 99.42% of RCI's issued and outstanding shares, the University acquired a total of 235,427 shares of stock of RCI for a total consideration of P808.3 million.
 The acquired shares account for 79.72% of the total outstanding shares of RCI, thereby, making it a subsidiary of the University as of May 31, 2016.
-Moreover, as of May 31, 2016, under the terms and conditions set forth in the SPA, the University is committed to purchase a total of 57,240 shares of stock from other selling stockholders of RCI, or an equivalent of 19.38% of the total outstanding shares of RCI, within one year from the date of the SPA.
+Moreover, under the terms and conditions set forth in the SPA, the University is committed to purchase a total of 57,240 shares of stock from other selling stockholders of RCI, or an equivalent of 19.38% of the total outstanding shares of RCI, within one year from the date of the SPA.